allenai/swig/README.md

   Results will be written to results.json which will contain a prediction for each role in the image and a grounding for each prediction
   (groundings may be null).
 Additionally, you can use the ```--store-features``` flag which will write the local ResNet features for each object to and hdf5.
 When no grounding is predict, it just uses the features for the entire image.

+  Weights for models described in the paper can be downloaded [here](https://swig-data-weights.s3.us-east-2.amazonaws.com/weights.zip)

    ## 3. Training JSL